saptak/envddext/FAQ.md

 ### The tabs don't fit on my screen

-The extension includes responsive design with scrollable tabs.
-With the enhanced interface now featuring 9 tabs (including Security Policies, Resilience Policies, and Template Gallery), the interface automatically adapts to your screen size.
-When tabs don't fit your screen width, you'll see left/right arrow buttons to scroll through them.
-This works on mobile devices and narrow windows automatically.
+The extension includes responsive design with a streamlined 4-tab interface.
+The new progressive complexity design organizes functionality into logical groups (Quick Start, Infrastructure, Security & Policies, Traffic & Testing), making navigation intuitive on any screen size.
+The interface automatically adapts to your screen width and includes scrollable sub-tabs when needed.

 ### What's new about the Dashboard?